jywu20/Notes/Linguistics/English/CGEL.md

 # References

 Hoffmann, Thomas and Trousdale, Graeme.
 Construction Grammar: Introduction.
-In The Oxford Handbook of Construction Grammar, 2013.
+In *The Oxford Handbook of Construction Grammar*, 2013.

 Quirk, Randolph, Sidney Greenbaum, Geoffrey Leech, & Jan Svartvik.
 A Comprehensive Grammar of the English Language, Longman, 1985.

 Sportiche, D. 2017.
 Fewer adjuncts: more relatives.
-A Schri to Fest Kyle Johnson, 341.
+In *A Schri to Fest Kyle Johnson*, 341.